Medicine is a calling, not a business: Henry Mintzberg

 This segment was originally broadcast on February 4, 2018.

 Henry Mintzberg says we need to approach challenges in the field of health care in a radically different way.

 Mintzberg is one of Canada's most eminent scholars in the area of management studies and has been teaching at McGill University since 1968.
 The prolific author of books such as Managers Not MBAs and The Rise and Fall of Strategic Planning has now trained his sights on the field of medicine.

 In his new book, Managing the Myths of Health Care: Bridging the Separations Between Care, Cure, Control and Community, he pinpoints a number of ways we can improve our health care.

 "Economies of scale apply for equipment.
 Sure, if you have an MRI in two different hospitals and you're not sharing the technology and there's downtime, of course it's expensive and it's wasteful.
-But a lot of this has to do with personal service and typically you get better personal service in a smaller institution," he says.
+But a lot of this has to do with personal service and typically you get better personal service in a smaller institution," he said.